 By the very nature of who we are, we keep to ourselves, sadly we can’t do that and we must reach out to the communities to let them know not only who we are but what we are trying to do for them.
 I’m not talking about stroking people, I’m talking about being real with them and let them see the ugliness that we see.
 We can longer operate in the dark.
 As much as I’m all about the thin blue line, we can’t hide behind it, we have to inform the public that we are sons, daughters, fathers, mothers, brothers and sisters, etc. They need to know we are human and are affected by the pain and suffering they go through, that is why we do our jobs.

-What are your thoughts on the NYPD's decision to return its robot dog?
+Share your thoughts on the NYPD’s decision below.